miles-w-3/BoardGames/README.md

-# BoardGames
+# BoardGames(Chess)
-A project to build virtual board games in java, starting with chess.This is a side project I work on in my downtime.
-I chose it because it's fairly straightforward to implement the concrete rules of chess.
-Features are slowly added overtime.
+A project to build virtual board games in java, starting with chess.This is a side project I work on and will add features to in my downtime.

 ## Current State
 Every piece is fully programmed with the proper set of moves, and detection for voluntary check.